When it comes to security, CCTV systems have become an integral part of many businesses and homes in recent years.

 This makes NVRs a better choice for monitoring larger areas, such as commercial complexes and public spaces.

-Additionally, NVRs can store footage for longer periods of time than DVRs, allowing you to conveniently review footage even after long periods of time.
+Additionally, NVRs can store footage for longer periods than DVRs, allowing you to conveniently review it even after extended periods.

 3- Connectivity